jimmmmmmmmmmmy/resume_automation/phase1.md

 **Objective:** To build a user interface that guides the user through pasting job text, processing it, and then verifying the extracted information before final submission.

+*   **Concepts Introduced:**
+    *   **Declarative UI Frameworks (Streamlit):** Building user interfaces by describing *what* should be displayed, and letting the framework handle *how* it gets rendered and updated.
+    *   **State Management (`st.session_state`):** The mechanism for preserving information across user interactions.
+Since Streamlit re-runs the entire script on every action, `session_state` is essential for creating multi-step workflows.
+    *   **Event-Driven Programming:** The application's flow is determined by user events like button clicks.
+The `if process_button:` block is a simple example of an event handler.
+    *   **Conditional Rendering:** The practice of showing or hiding UI elements based on the current state of the application (e.g., the verification form only appears after data has been processed).

+*   **Things to Research Further:**
+    *   "How Streamlit works" to understand its script-rerun model.
+    *   "Streamlit session state tutorial" for more advanced examples.
+    *   "Declarative vs. Imperative UI programming" to appreciate the paradigm Streamlit uses.
+    *   "Using Forms in Streamlit" to see how to group inputs to be submitted together.

 ---

 #### **Step 2.1: Initialize the Streamlit App and Session State (app.py)**